1MoreTechGuy/TrueNAS-API-Scripts/README.md

 - The script defaults to `inventory.yaml` in the working directory.
 Use `TRUENAS_INVENTORY` to override.
 - Inventory files and environment variables contain API tokens and should not be committed to version control.
 This repo ignores `inventory.yaml` and `inventory.yml`.

+API version override

+You can override the API version the script uses by setting the `TRUENAS_API_VERSION` environment variable or passing `--api-version` on the command line.
+If not provided the script defaults to `v25.10.0`.

 ## Troubleshooting